matt0rtega/Paint-with-Processing/README.md

 - Moving over to Processing to check connectivity and

 ###Getting started
 TouchOSC communicated via Midi and OSC.
 OSC requires a Wifi connection and Port setup in order to receive a signal.
-The easiest way to get setup is by plugging in your iPad/iPhone to your computer and running TouchOSC Bridge app.
+The easiest way to get setup is by plugging in your iPad/iPhone to your computer and running the TouchOSC Bridge app.